james-gould/azure-keyvault-emulator/README.md

 # Azure Key Vault Emulator

+> [!Warning]
+> The Azure Key Vault Emulator should **not** be used in production environments.
+It is **not** a replacement for Azure Key Vault, it just makes developing applications using Azure Key Vault much easier.

 ## Features

 - Full Azure SDK Client support; use `SecretClient`, `KeyClient` or `CertificateClient` as normal.